Shed and Shift

 Our nervous systems constantly scan for familiar patterns, comparing every new experience to stored memories.

-Here’s the crucial part: Sarah was an empathic child.
+Here’s the crucial part: Elena was an empathic child.
 She didn’t just observe disappointment in the people around her—she FELT it.
 She absorbed their disappointment, their frustration, their pain as if it were her own.
 And as a small child, she had no idea how to handle the overwhelming flood of emotions that weren’t even hers.

 Can you imagine that?
 Being five years old, feeling your mother’s sadness like it’s living in your own chest?
 Absorbing your father’s stress until your small body is coiled with tension you don’t understand?

-The only way young Sarah found relief from absorbing everyone’s overwhelming emotions was to fix them.
+The only way young Elena found relief from absorbing everyone’s overwhelming emotions was to fix them.
 If she could make them feel better, she wouldn’t have to feel their pain anymore.
 If she could prevent their disappointment before it happened, she could protect herself from drowning in their absorbed emotions.

 This wasn’t a choice.
 This was survival.